fenago/microservices/scaling microservice/README.md

-For this post, we only need a master node, but obviously in production mode we would probably have to use at least three nodes: one for the master, and two nodes for all the things related to application redundancy.(we will further  disscuss in  part2 ) command for deployment is "sudo kubectl run {DEPLOYMENT_NAME} --image= {YOUR_IMAGE} --port=8080" In order to create a Kubernetes Deployment, we will run the following command:
+For this post, we only need a master node, but obviously in production mode we would probably have to use at least three nodes: one for the master, and two nodes for all the things related to application redundancy.(we will further  disscuss in  part2 ) command for deployment is "sudo kubectl run {DEPLOYMENT_NAME} --image= {YOUR_IMAGE} --port=8080"

-"sudo kubectl run hellokubernate --image= {YOUR_IMAGE} --port=8080"

 The command “kubectl run” only needs the {DEPLOYMENT_NAME} to work, but if you want to pull a Docker image inside this deployment, you should use the --image” option, with which you can specify the Docker image to be used.
 `sudo kubectl run hello-fooo --image=foo:0.0.1 --image-pull-policy=Never`